Miki Fujimoto

-Miki Shōji (庄司 美貴, Shōji Miki) (born February 26, 1985), professionally known by her birth name of Miki Fujimoto (藤本 美貴, Fujimoto Miki), and nicknamed Mikitty, is a Japanese actress and former pop singer.
+Miki Shōji (庄司 美貴, Shōji Miki) (born February 26, 1985), professionally known by her birth name of Miki Fujimoto (藤本 美貴, Fujimoto Miki), and nicknamed Mikitty, is a Japanese actress, singer and YouTuber.
 After failing the audition to join girl group Morning Musume with the fourth generation members, Fujimoto debuted as a solo artist within Hello!
 Project in 2002 with the single "Aenai Nagai Nichiyōbi".
 Fujimoto later joined Morning Musume in 2003 along with the sixth generation and eventually became the leader of the group in 2007.

 Early life

 Fujimoto was born and raised in the Takikawa area of Hokkaidō, Japan.
-She has an older brother, who won a defamation case alongside Fujimoto in 2009.
+She is the youngest of four children: she has an older brother (who won a defamation case alongside Fujimoto in 2009), and two older sisters.
+Her father died on November 10, 2010.